mila411/nikke/README.md

 ## 🎯 Future Goals

-To transform rusqlite into a robust RDBMS akin to SQLite, the following milestones are planned:
+To transform nikke into a robust RDBMS akin to SQLite, the following milestones are planned:

 - **Advanced SQL Support**: Extend the SQL parser to handle more complex queries, including JOINs, subqueries, and transactions.
 - **Enhanced Indexing**: Implement additional indexing strategies such as hash indexes and full-text search.
 - **Concurrency Control**: Improve transaction management with advanced concurrency control mechanisms like Multi-Version Concurrency Control (MVCC).
 - **Performance Optimization**: Continuously optimize existing components for better performance and lower resource consumption.
 - **Comprehensive Testing**: Develop a suite of unit and integration tests to ensure reliability and stability.
-- **Documentation and Tutorials**: Provide detailed documentation and tutorials to help users understand and contribute to rusqlite.
+- **Documentation and Tutorials**: Provide detailed documentation and tutorials to help users understand and contribute to nikke.